How to Use This Toolkit

 Phase 3: Idea-Shaping

 Most community coalitions stall between "we all agree there's a problem" and "here's what we're going to build."
-The SEED idea-shaping process is designed to close that gap.
-It is a structured research and design sprint that moves a convening table from shared concern to implementable plan in 90 days.
+The SEED idea-shaping process closes that gap: a structured research and design sprint that moves a convening table from shared concern to implementable plan in 90 days.

 The process has five stages.
 Each stage has a defined deliverable.
 No stage is skipped.